Zachary-Pearce/Pomegranate/src/IO/GPIO Controller/README.md

 $$\text{Register Num.} = 2^{\text{REGISTER ADDRESS WIDTH}}$$

-At a minimum, there must be enough addressable registers to support the three listed reigsters for each port.
+At a minimum, there must be enough addressable registers to support the three listed registers for each port.

 ### Port Output Logic